Rory McIlroy: Early life

 McIlroy was introduced to golf at a young age by his father and received a set of plastic clubs when he was two years old.
 His father was a golfer himself, who once played at a scratch handicap level.
 On his mother's side, McIlroy's uncle Mickey McDonald was a talented athlete: he played Gaelic football for Armagh GAA, winning the Ulster Senior Football Championship in 1982, and association football for Glenavon F.C. and Cliftonville F.C..

 McIlroy regularly asked his father to take him to the nearby Holywood Golf Club, where he gained attention by hitting 40 yard drives at age three.
 He practiced chipping at home by hitting balls into the family's washing machine, studied a golf technique video by Nick Faldo and often went to sleep holding a golf club to develop muscle memory of the interlocking grip.
 At age seven, McIlroy became Holywood Golf Club's youngest-ever member and dreamed of becoming a professional golfer.
-He was a self-described "anorak" of Tiger Woods as a child, stating "I was only eight but I watched every hole" of Woods' victory at the 1997 Masters Tournament.
+He was a self-described "anorak" of Tiger Woods as a child, stating "I was only eight but I watched every hole" of Woods's victory at the 1997 Masters Tournament.
 McIlroy received early tutelage from coach Michael Bannon at Holywood Golf Club.

 To fund his golfing ambitions, McIlroy's parents took on extra jobs.
 Gerry worked 100 hours a week; he cleaned toilets and showers at a local sports club in the mornings, served as a bartender at Holywood Golf Club from 12 to 6 pm, then returned to the sports club to work behind the bar in the evenings.
 Rosie looked after Rory during the day and worked night shifts packaging rolls of tape at a 3M factory in Bangor, County Down.
 Due to their conflicting schedules, McIlroy's parents rarely saw each other during this period.
 Gerry later said: "I had no idea what else to do.
 I'm a working-class man.
 We wanted to give our only child a chance."
 After finding success as a professional golfer, McIlroy bought his parents a house in 2009, stating: "I'll never be able to repay Mum and Dad for what they did, but at least they know they'll never have to work another day.
 I'll do whatever it takes to look after them."

 Aged nine, McIlroy had his first significant international amateur tournament victory, at the U10 World Championship held at Doral Golf Resort & Spa in Miami, Florida.
 After this win, he was invited by broadcaster Gerry Kelly to appear on the television show Kelly, where he demonstrated his technique of chipping a golf ball into a washing machine for the audience.
 In a 1998 interview with BBC Sport, McIlroy said his ambition was to win all four major championship titles.
 He became a scratch handicap at age 12, and began to receive mentorship from professional golfer Darren Clarke.
 McIlroy decided to leave school in 2005 in order to concentrate on golf.